 A start-up called Figure, by SoFi’s founder Mike Cagney, is coming up with home equity loans at competitive rates that one can qualify for in a few minutes and are far less restrictive than HELOCs.
 They are leveraging blockchain technology to sell these loans to investors.
-Startups like Easy Knock and Irene Retirement are offering sale-leasebacks, a new product in residential real estate that allows seniors to sell their house and stay as renters for as long as they live.
-It’s an alternative to the reverse mortgage, but with lower transaction fees and no restrictions on the amount of equity one can receive.
+Startups like EasyKnock and Irene Retirement are offering real estate tech concepts like sale-leasebacks, a new product in residential real estate that allows seniors to sell their houses and stay as renters for as long as they live.
+It’s an alternative to the reverse mortgage, but with lower transaction fees and no restrictions on the amount of equity, one can receive.
 Another start-up, Divvy Homes, will buy a home of your choosing (in certain markets) and rent it back, with the rental payments counting towards building home equity in case the senior wants to purchase the home eventually.
 Such a model could be beneficial for seniors looking to downsize.
-Other start-ups, such as Point, Unison and Fibo, are trying to become home-equity partners with seniors, providing home equity loans in exchange for home-equity appreciation above the risk-adjusted home value.
+Other start-ups, such as Point and Unison, are trying to become home-equity partners with seniors, providing home equity loans in exchange for home-equity appreciation above the risk-adjusted home value.
 If the home decreases in value, they allow the client to hedge their bets by sharing on the downside.
 While the sale-leaseback might be more suitable for seniors as an alternative to the reverse mortgage compared to the home-equity sharing, more suitable for younger adults and first home buyers, both would be great for seniors that are looking for debt-free, no-payment products.

-But what happens if the real estate market tanks?
+But what happens if the real estate tech market tanks?
 Would all of these start-ups go out of business?
 Not necessarily.
 Most of the loans offered by home-equity partners have 10-year terms, which would likely give the market ample time to recover.
 Furthermore, these are equity products: unlike debt, they don’t lead to missed payments and foreclosures as we saw during the 2008 debt crisis.
 For sale-leasebacks, even if someone buys a home before a market drop, they could continue to generate revenue via rent.